sungsoo-ahn/2025/_posts/2025-04-28-Analysing_the_Spectral_Biases_in_Generative_Models.md

 $$ \mathcal{L}_{\text{DDPM}} = \int p(\mathbf{x}_0) \, \mathbb{E}_{t, \epsilon} \left[ \left\| \epsilon - s(\mathbf{x}_t, t; \theta) \right\|_2^2 \right] d\mathbf{x}_0 $$

-Most images have smooth features and there is a small perecntage of samples have high frequency components, hence p($\mathbf{x}_0$) for such samples is low and they are down weighted in the loss function.
+Most images have smooth features and there is a small perecntage of samples have high frequency components, hence p($\mathbf{x}_0$) for such samples is low and they are down weighted in the loss function<d-cite key="yang2022diffusionprobabilisticmodelslim"></d-cite>.
 Due to their low weight, not much importance is given to reconstruction of high frequency components.

 ## Mitigation of Frequency Bias Using Spectral Diffusion Model

-The main problem with diffusion models is that the small vanilla U-Net cannot incorporate the dynamic spectrum into its loss function.
-So, the authors of this paper  introduce a spectrum-aware distillation to enable photo-realistic generation with small models.
+The main problem with diffusion models<d-cite key="ho2020denoisingdiffusionprobabilisticmodels"></d-cite> is that the small vanilla U-Net cannot incorporate the dynamic spectrum into its loss function.
+So, the authors of the paper<d-cite key="yang2022diffusionprobabilisticmodelslim"></d-cite> introduce a spectrum-aware distillation to enable photo-realistic generation with small models.
 The U-Net is replaced with a Wavelet Gating module which consists of a WG-Down and WG-Up network.
 The WG-Down network takes the Discrete Wavelet Transform of the input image and outputs 4 images of sub-bands.
 They are respectively the LL, LH, HL, HH sub-bands.
 In the LL sub-band,a low-pass filter is applied on the rows and columns of the image and thus captures most of the low-frequency content of the image.
-The LH band is created by passing a low-pass filter on the rows and high-pass filter on the columns and captures the vertical edges of the image.
-The HL band is created by passing a high-pass filter on the rows and a low-pass filter on the colums of the image thus capturing the horizontal edges of the image.
-Finally, the HH sub-band is created by passing a high-pass filter on both rows and columns and thus captures diagonal edges .
+The LH band is created by passing a low-pass filter on the rows and high-pass filter on the columns.
+The HL band is created by passing a high-pass filter on the rows and a low-pass filter on the columns of the image.Finally, the HH sub-band is created by passing a high-pass filter on both rows and columns.
 In essence, the LL sub-band captures the low-frequency details i.e. an approximation of the image, while the LH, HL, HH sub-bands capture the high-frequency details of the image.

 {% include figure.html path="assets/img/2025-04-28-Analysing_the_Spectral_Biases_in_Generative_Models/Spectral_diffusion.png" class="img-fluid" %}
 <div class="caption">
-    Spectral Diffusion Model
+    Image Source: <a href="https://arxiv.org/abs/2211.17106" target="_blank">'Diffusion Probabilistic Model Made Slim'</a>
 </div>

-The input image of size $H \times W \times C$ is divided into its corresponding 4 sub-bands (each of size $H/2 \times W/2 \times C$).
-Next, a soft-gating operation is used to weight these 4 sub-bands and the output feature X' is produced as follows:
+The input image $X$ of size $H \times W \times C$ is divided into its corresponding 4 sub-bands (each of size $H/2 \times W/2 \times C$).
+Next, a soft-gating operation is used to weight these 4 sub-bands and the output feature $X'$ is produced as follows:

 $$
 X'  = \sum_{i \in \{LL, LH, HL, HH\}} g_i \odot X_i